ZhgChg.Li

 ⚠️⚠️⚠️⚠️⚠️

-interactiveView must also be isUserInteractionEnabled = true
+interactiveView must also have isUserInteractionEnabled = true

-Click the top right + Present page
+Tap the top-right + to Present the page

-Click the top right + Present page
+Tap the + button at the top right to Present the page

 This is an example of HomeViewController presenting HomeAddViewController and HomeAddViewController dismissing.